gtribello/plumed-thoughts/Graphs.md

 The shape of the node tells you about the type of action:

 * Rectangular nodes with only outwards arrows are PUT actions containing data passed from the MD code.
 These nodes cannot take PLMD::Value objects created in PLUMED as input.
-* Rectangular nodes are actions like PRINT that only take PLMD::Value as arguments.
+* Rectangular nodes with only inward arrows are actions like PRINT that only take PLMD::Value as arguments.
 These nodes cannot create PLMD::Value objects and pass them to other actions.
 * Rounded nodes are actions that can take PLMD::Value objects created within PLUMED as input and pass on such objects as output.

 The arrows connecting the actions provide information about the PLMD::Value object being passed.